camunda/camunda-docs-static/get-started/content/dmn11/project-setup.md

 ---

-title: 'Setup a Java Project for DMN 1.1'
+title: 'Setup a Java Project for DMN'
 weight: 20

 menu: